 The AIDS scare of the 80s may have dampened the popularity of glory holes, but since then they’ve resurfaced with a whole new modern twist.
 Today, glory holes are popular once again but not just with the gay male population.
 While they remain most popular with gay men, women have gotten in on the action thanks, in part, to the acceptance of glory holes into mainstream porn and adult sex play.

 Today, there are still traditional glory holes that can be found in public restrooms but they’ve also been given a modern update.
 Many sex clubs feature glory holes with padding, making them easier to use, and featuring both men and women on the other side.
 Pornographic films featuring glory holes are now easier than ever to find and the idea has also made it into mainstream cable television.
 The popular Showtime docuseries Gigolos featured an enhanced version of the traditional glory hole in its 4th season.
-The episode featured a client who wanted her ultimate fantasy fulfilled which was centred suckoluxaround the glory hole ideal – anonymous sex with multiple men.
+The episode featured a client who wanted her ultimate fantasy fulfilled which was centred around the glory hole ideal – anonymous sex with multiple men.
 The gigolo in charge of delivering her fantasy recruited the help of his friends to create a box the client would enter and then holes for each of the male gigolos to use as glory holes.
 The creation, ultimately dubbed The Spurt Locker, sparked plenty of conversation on adult forums as well as a number of people offering up their advice on how people could build their own private and portable glory hole systems.

 Although the history of glory holes remains somewhat sketchy, there’s no denying they’ve played a large role in the development of subversive sexuality.
 Once seen as the exclusive prevue of gay men, today glory holes are decidedly inclusive – that’s the whole attraction.
 Age, eye colour, body shape and even gender suddenly become meaningless thanks to the physical detachment a glory hole creates.
 Many experts claim it also creates a psychological barrier, making it an odd form of safe exploration for men with homosexual curiosity, but who are still unable to fully engage with others.
-The allure of anonymous partners has prompted heterosexual women to co-opt the idea and today glory holes are a glory-hole-to-gomainstay of straight porn, a feature in some straight sex clubs and have inspired a whole new range of sex props.
+The allure of anonymous partners has prompted heterosexual women to co-opt the idea and today glory holes are a mainstay of straight porn, a feature in some straight sex clubs and have inspired a whole new range of sex props.
 While glory holes aren’t exactly ubiquitous, they remain a popular feature and have great influenced both human sexuality and pop culture.
 Far from an urban legend, this phenomena not only highlights the pervasive human desire for anonymous sex, it also stands as an icon for just how far we’re willing to go – and the risks we’re willing to take – to get off.